alphagov/stub-oidc-broker/README.md

-# stub-oidc-client
+# stub-oidc-broker

-Stub OIDC Client is a very simple stub implementation of an OpenID Connect client which uses the Hybrid flow.
+Stub OIDC Broker is a very simple stub implementation of an OpenID Connect client which uses the Hybrid flow.
 There is currently no Trust Infrastructure in this implementation and it is very much a work in progress.

 You can find the Stub OpenID Connect Provider [here](https://github.com/alphagov/stub-oidc-op)

-### Stub OIDC Client can currently peforms the following functions
-* Generate an Authentication Request using OpenID Connect with Response Type (code, id_token, token) and sends it to a OpenID Connect Provider.
-* Receive an Authentication Code, ID Token and Access Token and performs some validation as per the Open ID Connect Spec.
-* Makes a request to the OpenID Connect Provider using the Authentication code to request an Access and ID Token.
-* Receive an Access Token and use it to request user information from an OpenID Connect Provider.

-### To use stub-oidc-client
+### To use stub-oidc-broker
 * Ensure you have [Stub OIDC OP](https://github.com/alphagov/stub-oidc-op) up and running
 * Run startup.sh
 * Go to http://localhost:6610/ in your browser and click Send request

-### Stub OIDC Client runs on the PAAS
+### Stub OIDC Broker runs on the PAAS
-* To deploy Stub OIDC Client simply login to the PAAS and select the build-learn space.
+* To deploy Stub OIDC Broker simply login to the PAAS and select the build-learn space.
 * Run './gradlew pushToPaas' and this will deploy the app.

 ### For more information about Open ID Connect -